-Images on your website should never go straight from your camera to your site.
+Image files should not go straight from camera to website

-Large image files take up space and bandwidth and also increase load time for users.
-Fast-loading websites require small image file sizes, and furthermore, speed is a search ranking factor.
+Large image files take up space and increase load time.
+Fast-loading websites require small image file sizes.

-There are lots of free image optimizers online.
-We were able to reduce the image above to about half (118k) the size of the Facebook-optimized image.
+There are free image optimizers online.
+We were able to reduce the image (above) to about half the size of the Facebook-optimized image.
 Try a few of these online tools and bookmark an optimizer that you like.
 Your goal is sharp-looking images and a small file size.

-- Use jpgs for photos and pngs for flat (vector) images
+- Use jpgs for photos and pngs for flat images (logos, type, vectors)

 - Name image files meaningfully: “farmers-market.jpg” not “P103753.jpg”

 - Use “alt text” to describe image (e.g. “vegetables at farmers’ market”) for ADA compliance and search rankings